magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

 ![image](/images/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/42-ncd-to-thingsboard-node-red-add-new-mqtt.png)

 <br>
-The next step is to set the Server property with the IoT Hub MQTT Broker server address: "**mqtt.thingsboard.cloud**".
+The next step is to set the Server property with the IoT Hub MQTT Broker server address: "**mqtt.iothub.magenta.at**".
 For this example, we&#39;ll use the default port, **1883**.
 Lastly, you need to configure the **Client ID** property, which is generated in IoT Hub.

 ![image](/images/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/43-ncd-to-thingsboard-node-red-client-id.png)